ari-rexhaj/cic-mic/README.md

 - adjusting the map lines so they ACTUALLY line up

 ## known bugs:
-- sometimes when moving a brick its inner color swaps (i have no idea why)
+- sometimes when moving a brick its inner color swaps (maybe fixed but needs more testing)